Idukki

 How to make your product content readable by AI shopping agents

 The good news: you do not need new content.
-You almost certainly already have the facts and the customer proof.
-What you need is to make them legible to a literal reader.
-Three surfaces matter.
+You almost certainly already hold the facts and the customer proof.
+The work is making them legible to a literal reader, across the three surfaces below.

 • Structured data: the machine-readable markup (Product, Offer, AggregateRating, Review schema) that states price, availability, attributes and rating as unambiguous facts.